iamniteshtiwari/UserManagementFastApi/README.md

 ## step7

-"you check all the user infromation in table too"
+you check all the user infromation in table too